MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/olap-cubes-overview.md

 When your data is in a common model, you can manipulate information and have common definitions and a common taxonomy for your whole enterprise.
 You can do this by deploying OLAP data cubes and accessing the information from the cubes, using standard tools such as Excel and SharePoint.
 This makes it possible for your users to employ skills that they already know.
 You control the definition of your business logic in a centralized manner.
 For example, you can define key performance indicators, such as the incident time\-to\-resolution thresholds, and which values for the thresholds are green, yellow, or red.
 You can control these choices in a centralized manner and empower your users to easily use the data, yet have the common definition appear in their Excel reports or their SharePoint dashboards.

-## Understanding Service Manager OLAP cubes
+## About Service Manager OLAP cubes

 Online analytical processing \(OLAP\) cubes are a feature in Service Manager that use the existing data warehouse infrastructure to provide self\-service business intelligence capabilities to end users.